Church of Notre-Dame de Louviers: Challenge Tower

 The years from 1410 to 1466 were a particularly troubled and violent time for Louviers.
 The only construction that occurred in the early fifteenth century was the addition of the "Challenge Tower" to the church of Notre-Dame de Louviers.
 Named after a military captain, construction began in 1414.
 The tower design was influenced by defensive architecture.
 It features massive walls and enormous sloping buttresses to thwart attackers.
 The Lovériens told the English it was to be a bell tower, which it later became and remains so today.
 Its massive construction dominates the west façade of the church.

 North façade

 Jehan Gillot began work on the expansion of the north aisle and façade in 1493.
 Because it faces a narrow street and is less ostentatious than its southern counterpart, the north facade has not received as much attention from restorers.
 It features four and a half bays, one of which contains a portal leading to the interior.
 The bays are separated by buttresses capped with pinnacles that shoot upward at least an additional story.
 The width of each bay is devoted to stained glass windows.
 The design of the Flamboyant tracery is generally uniform throughout, with only a few small deviations between bays.
 Only the entry portal features a gable, which pierces the balustrade above.
 The openwork gable is steeply pitched and complements the tracery in the windows below.
 The original tier of buttresses and their Late Gothic pinnacles can be seen behind the 1493 expansion.
-Overall, this expansion is harmonious, refined, and simple—adjectives that do not necessarily describe the modifications made to the exterior of the southern half of the church.